dyne/devuan-sdk/README.md

 ```

 Then the hasciicam sourcecode will be in stage/ and checked in
 git.
 New versions will be checked in as branches.
-To build it just
-launch `build`.

 On the other hand, to create a chroot and burn an iso:

 ```
 chroot i386
 chroot-create
-auto-iso
 ```

 Beware, this will take long: will run debootstrap, download Debian's
 netinst iso and customize it as needed.

+Back to our source package, to build it into the chroot we've just
+created now launch `build`.

 To burn a new iso with hasciicam inside:

 ```
+iso-import
 iso-add hasciicam
-iso-prepare
-iso-make
+auto-iso
 ```

 Pretty easy no?
 This is the basic usage.
 SDK has also functions to